atomantic/DeforumStableDiffusionLocal/README.md

 ### Slowly-Grokking is bit of a bodger.
 ### real credit goes to those that have done the work before me

+I am adding more fidelity to animation settings per prompt I will also be focusing on quality of life features to make long form generations more feasible and coherent.

 <br>